VictoriaKirumira/titanic_1/README.md

 - Renamed the survived column as it was mispelled.
 - Coverted the sex column to a string rather that an integer

-The end output is a clean dataset I think that can be used to build the model
+The end output is a clean dataset I think that can be used to build the model.